 To prevent your absence from causing a one-year Break in Service, you will be granted a maximum of 501 Hours when you are not working because of maternity or paternity leave.
-Maternity and paternity leaves include leaves for pregnancy, the birth of a child, placement of a child with you following adoption and caring for a child for one year after birth or adoption.
+Maternity and paternity leaves include leaves for pregnancy, the birth of a child, placement of a child with you following adoption, and caring for a child for one year after birth or adoption.
 Keep in mind that these Hours are given solely to prevent a Break in Service.
-They do not count towards earning your Years of Credited Service or Vesting Service.
+They do not count towards earning your Years of Credited Service.

-The hours credited under this rule will be applied to the Plan Year in which the absence begins, if they are needed to prevent a one-year Break in Service in that Year.
-Otherwise, the hours will be applied to prevent a one-year Break in Service in the following Year.
+The Hours credited under this rule will be applied to the Plan Year in which the absence begins, if they are needed to prevent a one-year Break in Service in that year.
+Otherwise, the Hours will be applied to prevent a one-year Break in Service in the following year.